supervisely-ecosystem/data-commander/README.md

 <img width="80%" src="https://github.com/user-attachments/assets/86f6a67b-119b-45b7-a562-f0df4c6b697b" />
 </p>

-As a result, we will obtain annotated items with approved annotations.
-40 items in the result indicate that, out of 13 accepted items from job `#2`, 10 were unique, while 3 were also among the accepted items in job `#1`.
+As a result, we will obtain 40 annotated items.
+This is because out of the 13 accepted items from job `#2`, 10 were unique, and 3 were already accepted in job `#1`.

 <p align="center">
 <img width="80%" src="https://github.com/user-attachments/assets/b36ae58f-a09a-4051-9e39-a5ad7aa88e00" />